anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 (RCL 'Last Sunday after the Epiphany', or 'Transfiguration Sunday'.)

+Year A

+* **Matthew 17.1-9** is Matthew's account of Jesus' Transfiguration, on a mountain, with Peter, James and John, with Moses and Elijah appearing, a cloud overshadowing them, and a voice saying, 'This is my Son'. **Exodus 24.12-18** is about Moses seeing the glory of the Lord on the mountain. **Psalm 2** has God saying, 'You are my Son'.
+Alternatively, **Psalm 99** (also set for Year C) says that God 'spoke to them out of the pillar of cloud', and calls people to 'worship him upon his holy hill'. **2 Peter 1.16-21** includes Peter's eyewitness account of the Transfiguration.

 # Lent

 ## Ash Wednesday

+Years A, B and C

+* **Joel 2.1-2, 12-17** says, 'return to me with all your heart, with fasting, with weeping, and with mourning'.
+* Alternatively, **Isaiah 58.1-12** says, 'Is not this the fast that I choose: to loose the bonds of injustice ...'.
+* **Psalm 51.1-18** (EV: 1-17) says, 'Create in me a clean heart, O God'.
+* **2 Corinthians 5.20b &ndash; 6.10** says, 'we entreat you on behalf of Christ, be reconciled to God'.
+* **Matthew 6.1-6, 16-21** is about 'your Father who sees in secret', in relation to almsgiving, prayer, fasting, and storing up treasures in heaven.
+* Alternatively, **John 8.1-11** is about the woman caught in adultery: 'Neither do I condemn you.
+Go your way, and from now on do not sin again.'

 ## Lent 1

+Year A

+* **Psalm 32** is about confession and forgiveness of sin.
+* **Matthew 4.1-11** is about Jesus being tempted by the devil in the wilderness. **Genesis 2.15-17; 3.1-7** is about Eve and Adam succumbing to the serpent's temptation in the garden. **Romans 5.12-19** compares Adam with Christ.

 ## Lent 2